John Mearsheimer: Nuclear proliferation and deterrence

-International institutions
+"The False Promise of International Institutions"

-In a widely cited 1994 article, "The False Promise of International Institutions," Mearsheimer tackles popular arguments about the ability of institutions to discourage war and promote peace among states.
+In a widely cited 1994 article, "The False Promise of International Institutions", Mearsheimer tackles popular arguments about the ability of institutions to discourage war and promote peace among states.
 He recognizes that states often find institutions to be useful, but the imperative of relentless security competition under anarchy means that state behavior is primarily a function of the distribution of power in the international system.
-Institutions, at best, are "merely an intervening variable in the process" (p.
-13).
-Mearsheimer maintains that "institutionalist theories" offered poor alternatives to this grim picture of international politics.
+Institutions, at best, are "merely an intervening variable in the process."
+Mearsheimer says that "institutionalist theories" offered poor alternatives to this grim picture of international politics.
 In particular, influential neoliberal institutionalist arguments ignore relative-gains concerns as a barrier to cooperation and fail to provide evidence that instances of cooperation, which are commonly attributed to institutions, would not have taken place in their absence.
 Other theories such as collective security theory and critical theory likewise fell short on logical and empirical grounds.

-In a response article, the prominent neoliberal institutionalist scholars Robert Keohane and Lisa Martin acknowledge that seminal institutionalist works tended to neglect the problem of relative gains but maintain that the debate spawned by realist challenges "has made distributional and bargaining issues more salient than they were in early neoliberal thinking" (p.
-45).
+In a response article, neoliberal institutionalist scholars Robert Keohane and Lisa Martin acknowledge that seminal institutionalist works tended to neglect the problem of relative gains but state that the debate spawned by realist challenges "has made distributional and bargaining issues more salient than they were in early neoliberal thinking."
 Mearsheimer charges that "a careful look at Keohane and Martin's response reveals that liberal institutionalism in its latest form is no longer a clear alternative to realism, but has, in fact, been swallowed up by it."